Carlock1609/PDXCodeGuild/CliqueCapstone/captain's_log.md

     - Figure out why Navbar js disappear on scroll only works when user logged in
         - Actually only works on profile page?
+        - FIXED** had to move navbar script to top

     - TRYING to get allauth user an email on signin, and using the ACCOUNT_EMAIL_REQUIRED it gives me an error
         - Except when you get it in retains the email? maybe it just didnt post to db?